technicalflow/myscripts/README.md

-# my small collection of scripts
+# my and rented :) small collection of scripts